 Maps in libraries and archives

-Libraries and our record office have detailed large scale maps of East Sussex, and libraries also offer small scale leisure maps.
+Libraries and our record office, The Keep, have detailed large scale maps of East Sussex.
+Libraries also offer small scale leisure maps.

 Large scale maps

 - Ordnance Survey (OS) modern maps including 6 inches to a mile (1:10,000 scale) and 25 inches to a mile (1:2,500 scale) for rural areas and 50 inches to a mile (1:1,250 scale) for urban areas.